Guysborough, Nova Scotia (community): Loyalist Settlement - Guysborough

-British settlers first arrived in the late 1760's, shortly after the Acadians left the region.
+British settlers first arrived in the late 1760s, shortly after the Acadians left the region.
 They called the area Milfort, and later Milford, referencing the ruined fort near to them.

 After the American Revolution, large numbers of Loyalists and soldiers of the disbanded Duke of Cumberland's Regiment and King's Carolina Rangers settled in the area and were given land grants.
 These Loyalists named their new settlement Guysborough after Sir Guy Carleton, commander of the British forces and Governor General of British North America in the 1780s.
 Large numbers of Black Loyalists, led by Thomas Brownspriggs, also settled near Guysborough.

 In 1790, they built the first Anglican Church in the area and Rev. Peter de la Roche was the first minister.
 He arrived from Lunenburg after having signed a ransom agreement with American privateers in the Raid on Lunenburg, Nova Scotia (1782).

-Photo of Guysborough from across the harbour, taken circa 1905 by unknown photographer.
+Guysborough from across the harbour, taken circa 1905 by unknown photographer.

 A coastal gun battery, known as Manchester Battery and a blockhouse, known as the Guysborough Blockhouse was built on the site of the old French fort to defend the town's harbour by the British during the War of 1812.

 The town's fine natural harbour led to its establishment as the administrative centre for the county.
-The 1800's saw the village grow into a town, and become a major economic hub for the region.
+The 1800s saw the village grow into a town, and become a major economic hub for the region.
 Shipbuilding was a major industry until the early 20th century.
 Following the development of road networks and rail lines, the harbour's importance diminished and the population of the town began to decline.